arvjus/exp-meter/README.md

 ### Density Mode

-Density mode can be used to measure the optical density or filter factor of photographic materials, such as neutral-density or multigrade filters.
+Density mode can be used to measure the optical density or filter factor of photographic materials, such as neutral-density filters.

 Illuminate the sensor with a constant light source.
-Press and hold the measurement button for approximately 2 seconds to reset the reference level (0 EV / 0 optical density).
+Press the measurement button to reset the reference level (0 EV / 0 optical density).
 Insert the material to be measured between the light source and the sensor.
 The display shows both the optical density and the corresponding EV difference.